Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

      ![](images/histogramdriverswithout_withpassengers.png)

     * Next steps is to potentially included the other columns such as direction_same, direction_opp, toGEQ5min, toGEQ15min, and toGEQ25min, and
-      education into the analysis, however, I do consider that the column used were enough to provide firm conclusions and comments.
+      education into the analysis, however, I do consider that the columns used were enough to provide firm conclusions and comments.